Resume Services for

 Federal employees have a retirement plan, have the option to participate in life insurance and the thrift savings plan, and have multiple choices for health care coverage.
 You can change your health plan each year without worrying about preexisting conditions.

 The pay scale varies based on location.
 Click here to see current pay scales.
+General Schedule

 Decoding Federal Job Vacancy Announcements